 An introduction to The Marriage of Figaro

-Here’s everything you need to know about ENO’s latest staging of The Marriage of Figaro.
+Here’s everything you need to know about ENO’s contemporary staging of The Marriage of Figaro.

 It’s an opera by Austrian composer Wolfgang Amadeus Mozart…